-If you like sharing your photographs online, whether on Facebook or on your own blog, you should learn how to properly resize your images.
-While your camera can take very high resolution photographs, it is always a good idea to down-size or “down-sample” those images, not only because most websites won’t accept large images, but also because making those images smaller will actually make them look better, if done correctly.
-In this quick tutorial, I will show you the proper way to resize images in Lightroom.
-A separate article on how to do this in Photoshop can be found in my “how to properly resize images in Photoshop” article.
-I use the below method when exporting images out of Lightroom.
-You can employ this technique to any photograph – whether it is a portrait or a sweeping landscape.
+If you like sharing your photographs online, whether on Facebook or on your own blog, you should learn how to properly resize your images in Lightroom.
+While your camera can take very high-resolution photographs, you might sometimes need to down-size or “down-sample” those images, not only because most websites won’t accept large images, but also because making those images smaller might actually make them look better, if done correctly.
+In other cases, you might need to up-size your image resolution, say for printing purposes.
+In this quick tutorial, I will show you the proper way to resize images in both Lightroom Classic CC and Lightroom CC.

-1) Why Resize / Down-Sample Images?
+Why Resize Images?

 - Import images into Lightroom